On rational maps between moduli spaces of curves and of vector bundles: Generic fibers, rational normal curves and pointed genus 0 curves

-Now the space of rational normal curves in $\PP^n$ passing by $n-2$ points in general position is strictly related to the moduli space $\cM_{0,n}$ of configurations of ordered distinct $n$ points on $\PP^1$.
-This is quite well known and stated in the following theorem.
+The linear systems contracting all RNC passing through a set of fixed points have been explored in a detailed way in \cite{bolgit}.
+The space of rational normal curves in $\PP^{m-2}$ passing through $m$ points in general position is closely related to the moduli space $\cM_{0,m}$ of configurations of ordered distinct $m$ points on $\PP^1$, as the following Theorem shows.
+By $\cH$ we denote the Hilbert scheme classifying flat closed finitely presented subschemes of $\PP^{m-2}$.
+It is a disjoint union indexed by the various Hilbert polynomials.